 We’ll start by taking a look at the #1 simplest way to tell them apart…

 Raven VS Crow Size (Identification)

-Possibly the most important identification feature for telling apart crows & ravens is the overall size.
+Possibly the most important identification feature for telling apart crows & ravens is their overall size.

-And this is something that can be observed from very long distances without binoculars or any need to study more subtle identification cues.
+And it’s possible to observe this difference from very long distances, even without binoculars or any need to study more subtle identification cues.